apache/calcite/site/_docs/avatica_json_reference.md

 * 4 = Dirty reads and non-repeatable reads are prevented, but phantom reads may occur.
 * 8 = Dirty reads, non-repeatable reads, and phantom reads are all prevented.

+`catalog` (optional string) The name of the catalog to include when fetching connection properties.

+`schema` (optional string) The name of the schema to include when fetching connection properties.

 ### CursorFactory

+This object represents the information required to cast untyped objects into the necessary type for some results.

 {% highlight json %}
 {